Álex Palou: 2025

 Palou started the season with winning the first two rounds at St. Petersburg and Thermal.
 He later won three straight races in a row, with Barber, IMS Grand Prix, and the Indianapolis 500, becoming the first Spaniard to win the event and his first win on an oval.
-He later won at Road America after passing teammate Scott Dixon with 2 laps to go.
+He later won at Road America after passing teammate Scott Dixon with two laps to go.
 At Mid-Ohio, Palou was leading Dixon by four seconds with six laps to go when he went off track, allowing Dixon to pass and take the win.
 Palou would win from pole at Iowa in Race 2, as well as Laguna Seca.
-After Portland, Palou clinched his third consecutive series-title and fourth in his career and thus became the first IndyCar driver to won both Indianapolis 500 and IndyCar overall drivers' championships in the same season since Dario Franchitti in 2010.
+After Portland, Palou clinched his third consecutive series title and fourth in his career, thus becoming the first IndyCar driver to have won both the Indianapolis 500 and the IndyCar championship in the same season since Dario Franchitti in 2010; he also became the first driver to win three consecutive IndyCar titles since Franchitti in 2009, 2010, and 2011.